Influence of mass media: Rediscovered powerful media effects phase

 Limited media effect theory was challenged by new evidence supporting the fact that mass media messages could indeed lead to measurable social effects.
 Lang and Lang (1981) argued that the widespread acceptance of limited media effect theory was unwarranted and that "the evidence available by the end of the 1950s, even when balanced against some of the negative findings, gives no justification for an overall verdict of 'media importance.'"

 In the 1950s and 1960s, widespread use of television indicated its unprecedented power on social lives.
 Meanwhile, researchers also realized that early investigations, relying heavily on psychological models, were narrowly focused on only short-term and immediate effects.
 The "stimuli-reaction" model introduced the possibility of profound long-term media effects.
 A shift from short-term to long-term effect studies marked the renewal of media effects research.
 More attention was paid to collective cultural patterns, definitions of social reality, ideology, and institutional behavior.
 Though audiences were still considered in control of the selection of media messages they consumed, "the way media select, process and shape content for their own purposes can have a strong influence on how it is received and interpreted and thus on longer-term consequences" (McQuail, 2010).

-In the early 1970's, additional theories reinforced the strong media effects paradigm, including Elisabeth Noelle-Neumann, who introduced the Spiral of silence, and George Gerbner, who conducted a series of studies developing Cultivation theory.
+In the early 1970s, additional theories reinforced the strong media effects paradigm, including Elisabeth Noelle-Neumann, who introduced the Spiral of silence, and George Gerbner, who conducted a series of studies developing Cultivation theory.